-The term “ESP” was used in 1870 by Sir Richard Burton.
-A French researcher, Dr. Paul Joire, in 1892 used the term to describe the ability of person who had been hypnotized or were in a trance state to externally sense things without using their ordinary senses.
+The term “ESP” first appeared in 1870 by Sir Richard Burton.
+A French researcher, Dr. Paul Joire, in 1892 used the term to describe the ability of person who had been hypnotized or were in a trance state to sense things without using their ordinary senses.

-However, the phenomena of extrasensory perception activity has been indicated much earlier, some say even in Biblical times.
-Although there is no clear evidence as to the certainty of the phenomena it has attracted the attention and enthusiasm of many throughout the centuries.
+But, the phenomena of ESP activity is earlier, some say even in Biblical times.
+Although there is no clear evidence on the certainty of the phenomena it has attracted the attention and enthusiasm of many throughout the centuries.

-In the 1920’s a Munich ophthalmologist, Dr. Rudolph Tischner, used ESP in describing the “externalization of sensibility.”
-Then in the 1930s the American parapsychologist J. B. Rhine popularized the term to include psychic phenomena similar to sensory functions.
-Rhine was among the first parapsychologists to test extra sensory perception phenomena in the laboratory.
+In the 1920’s, Dr. Rudolph Tischner, used ESP in describing the “externalization of sensibility.”
+Then in the 1930s J. B. Rhine popularized the term to include psychic phenomena like sensory functions.
+Rhine was among the first to test extrasensory perception phenomena in the laboratory.

-The first systematic study of ESP was conducted in 1882, when the Society for Psychical Research was founded n London.
-The journals of this society Proceedings and Journal were published as well as other publications in the United States and the Netherlands.
+The first systematic study of ESP was in 1882.
+When the Society for Psychical Research started in London.
+The journals of this society Proceedings and Journal published as well as other publications in the United States and the Netherlands.
 Soon other countries were reporting similar findings.

 The Rhine experiments

 The early experiments faced several criticisms.
-Two were automatically dismissed:
+There was two dismissed:

-- The statistics were unsound which was refuted by the president of the American Mathematical Association.
+(1) The statistics were unsound. he president of the American Mathematical Association refuted it.

-Several appropriate criticisms were accepted by Rhine which he used to improve his experiments.
+Several appropriate criticisms were accepted by Rhine.
+He used to improve his experiments.
 Examples are:

-- There may have been sensory cues.
-An example of this is that if a strong light shined on the back of the ESP cards, it might be possible to see the symbol through the back.
+(1) There may have been sensory cues.
+An example of this is that if a strong light shined on the back of the ESP cards.
+It might be possible to see the symbol through the back.
 Currently to avoid this possibility the target card is covered by an oblique shielding, or kept far from the subject.

-- More hits might be recorded than actually occurred..
+(3) More hits might be recorded than actually occurred.
 Currently hits and responses are recorded by machine or by someone not knowing either.

 Three criticism remain:

-- The “file drawer” effect.
-Only favorable results are published.
+(1) The “file drawer” effect.
+Only favorable results appear.
 Larger experimental data like one in a million make this unlikely.

-More recently computer games are increasingly being used to test this phenomena.
+More recently computer games test this phenomena.
 The computer is programmed so that a random series determines the targets, and the subjects attempt to outguess the computer.